jarrodmillman/stat159-fall2015/www/content/pages/about.md

-Title: Concepts in Computing with Data.
+Title: UC Berkeley's Statistics 159 and 259 (Fall 2015)
 Slug: about

-### UC Berkeley, Statistics 159 and 259, Fall 2015

 A project-based introduction to statistical data analysis.
 Through case studies, computer laboratories, and a term project,